Who's Behind Listverse?

 Although roughly 800 years apart, both plagues are known to have been spread by rodents and their fleas, which transferred the deadly bacteria to humans.
 Strains of the original microbes are still carried by rodents today.

 Two sets of remains, one female and the other male, were exhumed in the 1960s outside of Munich, Germany.
 It was believed that they might have been victims of the Justinian Plague.
 This was confirmed in 2016 when scientists took samples from both remains and found Yersinia pestis inside the female skeleton’s molar.
 The bacterium was naturally degraded, but scientists were still able to reconstruct the Justinian Plague, and they found similarities with the Black Death.

 While resurrecting “dead” diseases usually causes fear, this recent attempt to rebuild the Justinian Plague barely ruffled a feather.
 This may be because the plague’s bacterium is considered an evolutionary dead end, or it may simply be because most people have not heard of the Justinian Plague.

-Since medical science as we know it did not exist during the Justinian Plague, people had to come up with their own reasons for its occurrence.
-Greek historian Procopius wrote that many people believed the disease was caused by a malevolent spirit or demon.
+Since medical science, as we know it, did not exist during the Justinian Plague, people had to come up with their own reasons for its occurrence.
+Greek historian Procopius wrote that many people believed a malevolent spirit or demon caused the disease.
 The demon was said to either appear to people in a dream or show itself just as they were waking up.
 Those who saw it would come down with the plague.